Blizzard/s2client-api/docs/tutorial2.md

 }
 ```

-As you can we are going to try to build an SCV with the idle unit if it is a Command Center.
+As you can see we are going to try to build an SCV with the idle unit if it is a Command Center.

-> The UNIT_TYPE enum holds the ids of common units you are likely to find in 1v1 matches.
+> The UNIT_TYPEID enum holds the ids of common units you are likely to find in 1v1 matches.
-> We cast to it so we can see named units in each case instead of their ids.
-Feel free to look
-> at sc2_typeenums.h to see a list of units and their corresponding id.
+> Feel free to look at sc2_typeenums.h to see a list of units and their corresponding id.

 Building Supply Depots
 ----------------------